-Payments through either social security or through taxes play an important role in old-age support as pensioners commonly do not pay the former and the latter is often reduced.
-Personal income taxes are progressive and pension entitlements are usually lower than earnings before retirement.
-Hence, overall the average total tax rate on pension income is typically less than on labour income.
+The personal tax system plays an important role in old-age support.
+Pensioners often do not pay social security contributions.
+Personal income taxes are progressive and pension entitlements are usually lower than earnings before retirement, so the average tax rate on pension income is typically less than the tax rate on labour income.
 In addition, half of OECD countries give additional tax concessions to pensioners through either increased personal allowances or extra tax credits.

-Half of OECD countries provide either higher personal allowances or extra tax credits to older people than to workingage individuals (Table 4.3).
+Half of OECD countries provide either higher personal allowances or extra tax credits to older people.
 In many cases - Canada and the United Kingdom, for example - this additional relief is phased out for older people with higher incomes.
+This relief is irrespective of the source of income and so will include earned income at older ages.

-In addition, 16 OECD countries have specific tax rules for pension income, from either public or private schemes.
+In addition, 16 OECD countries have specific tax rules for income from pensions, from either public or private schemes.
 For example, between 15% and 50% of income from public pensions in the United States (social security) is not taxed, depending on the total income of the pensioner.
-In Australia, pension contributions and investment returns are not taxed, and, in addition, pension benefits are not taxable in payment for individuals aged over 60 years.
-This applies to both mandatory and voluntary contributions.
+In Australia, benefits derived from pension contributions and investment returns, which have both been taxed, are not taxable in payment for over 60s.
+This applies to the mandatory defined contribution scheme and voluntary contributions to such plans.

-By contrast some countries such as Denmark, Iceland, the Netherlands and Sweden tax earned income from work less than pensions, which helps limit tax disincentives to work.
+By contrast some countries such as Denmark, Iceland, the Netherlands and Sweden tax earned income from work less than pensions.

 Overall, 28 OECD countries have some concession for older people or pension income under their personal income taxes.
-In only ten countries are the income tax rates or allowances applied to pensions and pensioners at least equal to those for people of working age.
+In only ten countries are the tax rates applied to pensions and pensioners at least equal to those for people of working age.

-Virtually all OECD countries levy employee social security contributions on workers: Australia and New Zealand are the only exceptions, where payments are either covered by the employer or the State.
-By comparison, 21 OECD countries do not levy social security contributions on pensioners.
-For the 17 countries that do levy social security contributions the rate for retirees is always lower than the rate charged for workers.
+Virtually all OECD countries levy employee social security contributions on workers: Australia and New Zealand are the only exceptions.
+In addition to these two countries, a further 19 do not levy social security contributions on pensioners.
+The rate of contributions in the 17 countries that do levy social security contributions on retirees is always lower than the rate charged on workers.
 Typically, old-age retirement income is not subject to contributions for pensions or unemployment (for obvious reasons).
 However, pensioners can be subject to levies to pay for health or long-term care, which can be higher than the level applied to workers, and, in some cases, are liable for "solidarity" contributions to finance a broad range of benefits.